volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 tag:
   - TypeScript
 promote: false
-metaDescription: Learn Type Guards in TypeScript that allow you to refine variable type inside a conditional block.
-Use Built-In or Custom (User Defined) Type Guards that return Type Predicates.
+metaDescription: Learn Type Guards in TypeScript that allow you to refine the variable type within a conditional block.
+Use Built-In or Custom (User Defined) Type Guards, which return Type Predicates.
 shareImage: /img/type-guards-in-typescript.jpg
-teaser: If you work with Typescript of a regular basis, you know that it provides developers with a large feature list that frequently gets updated with a new stuff.
-One of the things from that list you may have been using for years without even being aware of it are...
+teaser: If you work with Typescript of a regular basis, you know that it provides developers with a large feature list that is frequently updated with new stuff.
+One of the things from that list that you may have been using for years without realizing it are Type Guards...
 date: 2021-08-30T08:51:06.323Z
 ---
-If you work with Typescript of a regular basis, you know that it provides developers with a large feature list that frequently gets updated with a new stuff.
+If you work with Typescript of a regular basis, you know that it provides developers with a large feature list that is frequently updated with new stuff.

-One of the things from that list you may have been using for years without even being aware of it are **Type Guards**.
+One of the things from that list that you may have been using for years without realizing it are **Type Guards**.

 ## What Is A Type Guard?

-A **Type Guard** is a special form of code that helps to narrow down the type of the variable inside of a conditional block, such as **if** ... **else if** ... **else** statement or **switch**.
+A **Type Guard** is a special form of code that helps narrow down the type of variables within a conditional block, such as **if** ... **else if** ... **else** statement or **switch**.

 It performs a runtime check that guarantees the type in a scope.

-I totally understand that the above statements may sound unclear, especially for less experienced programmers, so let's take a look at the following TypeScript code:
+I fully understand that the above statements may sound unclear especially to less experienced programmers at this point, so let's take a look at the following TypeScript code:

 ```typescript
 const formatPrice = (price: number | string) => {